UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 #### Zone Node

-Currently every Zone in the Area will be added as a Node.
-They contain the following:
+Currently every Zone in the Area will be added as a Node if the Zone Definition is greater than Zero.
+Nodes contain the following:
 - Physical Status
   - UNKNOWN
   - Unconfigured